Leading High Performing Remote Teams

 Having more Japanese women fully employed in more meaningful roles will also lead to better salaries.
 That, in turn, will increase the domestic consumer base: more money will be made, so more money will be spent.
 It’s a virtuous circle that the Japanese patriarchy, through inertia and cultural scaffolding, continues to impede.

-There are almost certainly accomplished mathematicians within Japanese government ministries that will have studied the data and arrived at the same conclusions, but, as yet, no significant action has been forthcoming.
+There are almost certainly accomplished mathematicians within Japanese government ministries that will have studied the data and arrived at the same conclusions, but, for now, no significant action has been forthcoming.
 However, if organizations were incentivized to hire more women and turn this theory into reality, then we should be able get the virtuous circle moving.

 It’s been proven that greater diversity leads to increased innovation.
 Every big Japanese company is now desperately trying to become more innovative so that they can drive growth and be competitive internationally.
 And yet, if the country’s business leaders can’t develop a truly inclusive and empathetic mindset towards women and begin to properly involve them in decision-making, it’s clear they will struggle to achieve the level of innovation necessary to expand internationally.